How To Improve Squat Depth: The 3 Top Tricks

 By doing good mornings with proper form your hip, glutes and hams will really get a good work out.
 Looks a little weird but it is also a very beneficial movement to squatting.
 Good mornings will help to build your core muscles along with your lower back creating a stable base, which in turn will help you power through your squats.
 Just make sure you don’t round out your back.
 Get a good stretch by keeping your legs locked and bending as far forward as possible.
 Make sure you pull back up with your buttocks and not your upper back.

-If I was only going to perform one exercise for the rest of my life it would be the squat for it’s sheer ability to build strength in the entire body.
+If I was only going to perform one exercise for the rest of my life it would be the squat for its sheer ability to build strength in the entire body.
 However without the proper technique you won’t get the benefits of this fantastic exercise.
-Improving the squat consists of getting it right, making sure your core is strong and practicing ancillary exercises.
+How to improve squat depth consists of getting it right, making sure your core is strong and practicing ancillary exercises.
 But, I cannot stress enough about proper form.
-Forget about your ego and what they say now.
-Pretty soon the other fellas in the gym will be asking you what you’re doing.
+Forget you ego, pretty soon the other fellas in the gym will be asking you what you’re doing.
 Trust me I speak from experience.